kindelia/Kindelia/WHITEPAPER.md

 preventing it from being garbage-collected on HVM's runtime heap, which causes it to persist across blocks.
 In other words, Kindelia's `!save` is extremely cheaper than Ethereum's `SSTORE`, which involves an expensive Merkle tree insertion.
-Not only that, apps can save and load entire structures such as lists, trees, JSONs in a single call, instead of having to serialize and deserialize them into 256-bit integers.
+It is also more convenient, since apps can save and load entire structures such as lists, maps and JSONs at once, instead of having to serialize and deserialize them into maps of u256 words.

 Of course, since `!save` has no cost, this would expose the network to a trivial spam attack, where a function persists an obscene amount of data.
 To prevent